-A scoring blow is a legitimate blow landed on the scoring part of the body, the punch being neither deflected nor partially blocked, and landed with impact & effect on the opponent.
+A scoring blow is a legitimate strike landed on the scoring part of the body, the strike being neither deflected nor partially blocked, and landed with impact & effect on the opponent.
 The scoring part of the body is the front side of the body.
 Formed by an imaginary line starting from the top of the head, behind the ears and running down the shoulders and sides and across the front of the body from the top of the hip bones (belt line).
+This is a scoring target area for all legitimate punching, kicking & knee kick techniques.
+The inside & outside of the legs, above & below the knees is a scoring target area for all authorised kicking & knee techniques.

-Scoring blows that effectively dominate an Opponent or limit an Opponents ability to engage in offensive action.
-Effective strikes that visually effect the Opponents, balance, momentum, fatigue & confidence weigh far more heavily than glancing blows that have little effect Strikes that cause an Opponent to appear stunned, stagger or cause the appearance of a cut or bruise.
-Blows that cease the Opponents forward movement or cause them to become defensive or hastily retreat after being struck weigh highly.
+Strikes that cause an Opponent to appear stunned, stagger, favour a leg that has been kicked or cause the appearance of a cut or bruise.
+Strikes that cease the Opponents forward movement or cause them to become defensive or hastily retreat after being struck weigh highly.
 Debilitation (or fatigue) caused by the accumulative impact of strikes on an Opponent will also be weighed.